 “I think it’s odd that you can’t joke about rape, when people joke about murder all the time.
 A lot more people are dying than getting raped.
 I think it’s a comedian’s job to make everything funny.
 Nothing is off-limits.“

-Although this comment and video were years old at the time, I can’t find a single post by Donald Glover meaningfully apologizing or retracting his statements about this very sensitive issue.
+Although this comment and video were years old at the time, I can’t find a single post by Donald Glover, apologizing or retracting his statements about this very sensitive issue and meaning it.
 So for now, I’m holding him to this comment.

 The moral of the story is Donald Glover is not someone you should be supporting.
 Someone who is so unapologetic about their past being hailed as “woke” when the main characteristic of being “woke” is acknowledging your flaws and learning and growing from them does not deserve the black communities support.
 And quite frankly, his history of how he treats his blackness– being so quick to devalue himself to make people laugh, or to purposely take roles to be things like Lena Dunham’s sex toy on her TV show that was already criticized for lacking people of color– is unsettling to me and gives me the complete opposite vibe of “pro-black.”